Wednesday, December 30, 2015

 “And we know that God causes everything to work together for the good of those who love God and are called according to his purpose for them” (Romans 8:28 NLT).

 This we know and are very conscious of that our God will cause everything, all things both good and bad, to work together for good to those who have love for him.
 However, please do not misunderstand what this is saying as many believers have done.
 Though the scripture goes on to say that these things also work together for good to who are “called according to his purpose for them,” you must first answer the call for things to work for good.
 God has not called forth certain individuals as many “predestination messages” try to claim (Romans 8:29-30).
-The call has been issued to everyone one, no one left out, no one omitted, “For there is no respect of persons with God” (Romans 2:11).
-This means that God treats everyone the same, giving all the same opportunity to answer the call, which evident in John 3:16, where it clearly states that “God so love the world.”
+The call has been issued to everyone, no one left out, no one omitted, “For there is no respect of persons with God” (Romans 2:11).
+This means that God treats everyone the same, giving all the same opportunity to answer the call, which is evident in John 3:16, where it clearly states that “God so love the world.”
 Please note that God did not specifically name a single person or a group of people.
 God actually made available, to all mankind, a way for him or her to be saved and to receive salvation, but you must answer the call.

 “For from the very beginning God decided that those who came to him—and all along he knew who would—should become like his Son, so that his Son would be the First, with many brothers.
 And having chosen us, he called us to come to him; and when we came, he declared us ‘not guilty,’ filled us with Christ’s goodness, gave us right standing with himself, and promised us his glory” (Romans 8:29-30 TLB)?

 What God “knew beforehand” was those who would answer the call.
-What he “predestined or prearranged” was the fact that those who chose to answer the call, would conformed to the “image or nature” of Jesus, much like he “predestined or prearranged” that we would conformed to the “image or nature” of Adam, in the beginning.
+What he “predestined or prearranged” was the fact that those who chose to answer the call, would be conformed to the “image or nature” of Jesus, much like he “predestined or prearranged” that we would conformed to the “image or nature” of Adam, in the beginning.
 Just like in Adam, all were “made sinners and fill with an evil sinful nature” (Romans 5:19), it would be in Jesus that all would have the opportunity to be “made righteous, to be declared not guilty, to be filled with the goodness of Christ, and to have right standing with God” (Romans 8:30).

 So you see, God has a great plan and purpose for your life.
 Knowing your purpose will give meaning to your life.
 However, you have to answer his call and come from the darkness and into his marvelous and wonderful light.
 There is nothing else that matters more than knowing and following God’s plan and purpose for your life.
 Trust God because he has declared that he knows the plans he has for you; plans to prosper you and not hurt or harm you; plans to give you hope and a future.